EvanErcolano/JurrasicFractal/README.md

-# JurrasicFractal
+## JurrasicFractal
-Experimenting with programming Fractals(Harter–Heighway dragon) in C++ .
+Experimenting with Dynamic Programming by programming some Fractals (Harter–Heighway dragon) in C++.

+## Dependencies
 I'm using a drawing library for C++.
 You can find the library (library.h) here (http://rabbit.eng.miami.edu/class/library/index.html), you need the header and the object file.